 The battery life is strong for Apple earbuds.
 Although, it’s not great compared to the eight or even nine hours that other true wireless earbuds offer.
 During our testing, we found that the advertised four to five hours from a single charge was accurate, although we recommend charging the case regularly (a wireless charging pad is a convenient and cool way to do this) as you can get caught out when the case has suddenly run out of juice.

-If you want some of the best headphones Apple has made, the AirPods Pro are the culmination of many years’ work into a strong audio product.
+If you want some of the best headphones Apple has made, the AirPods Pro (2019) are the culmination of many years’ work into a strong audio product.
 There are better true wireless earbuds out there and now a new AirPods Pro 2 version to consider, but for Apple fans and iPhone users (with the means to afford them) they’re a great choice.
 Read on for our full AirPods Pro (2019) review.